tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

  - the pieces of info
 	 - the negotiation
 ## ACT I
-- reaction, mission breif ] 15 min
+- reaction, they know the mission 15 min
 	- in media res watching the generals arival
+	- one of pearls cohort wispers in her ear that everything is ready
+	- leave
 	-
 	- The players are asked by sage aelon to find out what happened to them
 		- context for the mission